 Address: Kaiserswerther Str.
 380, 40474 Düsseldorf, Germany

-Düsseldorf’s peaceful Japanese Garden is the perfect spot for a bit of rest and relaxation during your busy days touring the city.
+Düsseldorf’s peaceful Japanese Garden is the perfect spot for rest during your busy days touring the city.
 If you’ve been blessed with a sunny day, add the Japanese Garden to your list of places to visit.
-The garden was designed by renowned Japanese landscape artist Iwakii Ishiguro and features several fishponds and water features.
+Renowned Japanese landscape artist Iwakii Ishiguro designed the garden with several fishponds and water features.

 The Japanese Garden, also called the Garden of Reflection, covers nearly 1.5 acres and is filled mostly with pine trees and Japanese maple.
 According to Japanese mythology, every stone, leaf, and tree offers a deep symbolic meaning.
 Throughout the park, you’ll find four stone lanterns hand-carved in the Japanese tradition and made of natural stone.

 Visiting the Japanischer Garten requires no admission fee, making it one of the best free things to do in Düsseldorf.
-It’s great to combine with the Aquazoo if you’re visiting Düsseldorf with your family.
+It’s great to combine with the Aquazoo if you visit Düsseldorf with your family.

 See Related: Best Gardens in Europe to Visit